Five Warehouse Optimization Tips to Improve Your Fulfillment

 Warehouses are central to ecommerce success because they store the most important part of the business – inventory.

-No matter what kind of warehouse you use – in-house or outsourced to a third-party logistics provider (3PL) – the internal processes must be as efficient as possible.
+No matter what kind of warehouse you use – in-house or outsourced to a 3PL fulfillment company – the internal processes must be as efficient as possible.
 Prioritizing efficiency ensures timely order fulfillment for the end customer and minimizes costs through an effective supply chain.